godotengine/godot-docs/tutorials/networking/high_level_multiplayer.rst

     }

-RPCs will not serialize objects or callables.
+RPCs will not serialize Objects or Callables.

 For a remote call to be successful, the sending and receiving node need to have the same ``NodePath``, which means they must have the same name.
 When using ``add_child()`` for nodes which are expected to use RPCs, set the argument